 My kids do help me quite a bit around the house and are often busy on other little projects I have given them when I am working on bigger tasks.
 They did help with bagging the bananas and carrying them out to the freezer yesterday as well.
 I do sincerely apologize if I have ever given the impression that they are not involved with what I am doing.
 It’s almost impossible not to have a child involved considering I am surrounded by them… lol.

 However, there are other extraordinary circumstances with our family, as with other families, that we deal with on a constant basis.
 We face the challenges one at a time and do the best we can with what we are given.
 I understand that the way we do things may not be the way they are done in other families.
 I also know that there is no perfect way to raise children or they would come with instruction manuals.
 My instructions come from God and I do what I feel he is leading me to do.

 We must listen carefully to what the other person is trying to tell us.
 Try to see it from their point of view.

 Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath:

 While listening we must also be sure to stay calm and control any outbursts.
 Try not to get defensive and try to stay objective.
-Definitely don’t throw criticism or judgement right back at them because that will not solve anything.
+Definitely, don’t throw criticism or judgment right back at them because that will not solve anything.

 Try not to dwell on it!
 Remember that no one is perfect and that God loves you and your imperfections.
 If there is an area or areas that you choose to work on then ask Him to help you.
 We are each a work in progress and in the end He is the one that we should be striving to please!